low-decarie/Approaches-to-fitting-non-linear-models/Presentation/Approaches to fitting non-linear models.md

 width: 1280
 height: 800

-Gettint to know each other
+Getting to know each other
 ===